thelia/thelia/UPDATE.md

 http://yourdomain.tld/[/subdomain_if_needed]/install
 ```

+Note:

-Note: the wizard is available only if your Thelia is not already in the latest version.
+- the wizard is available only if your Thelia is not already in the latest version.
+- at the end of the process, the install directory will be removed.

 ## 3. Clear cache